For the Tourist

 This idyllic hill station with its velvet lawns, exotic flora and fauna and the cool mountain air is a rare experience.

-The Sita Devi Lake with its mineral waters and picturesque surroundings is a good picnic spot.
+The Sita Devi Lake with its mineral waters and picturesque surroundings is a good tourist spot.
 The lake is also ideal for trout fishing.

-The Sita Devi Lake at Devikulam has a legend that Sita, wife of Lord Rama, took a bath in this thermal water spring, making it a holy pilgrimage place.
+The Sita Devi Lake at Devikulam has a legend that Sita, wife of Lord Rama, took a bath in this thermal water spring, making it a holy pilgrimage place to vist.

 Pallivasal (8 km from Munnar)